rene-rene/Harvard-CS50-2026-asgmt-1/README.md

 # Harvard-CS50-2026-asgmt-1
-Dutch National Flag algorithm implemented and animated in Scratch This program runs an algorithm for the classic Dutch National Flag problem: given a series of colored dots or squares, rearrange them —within the same array of squares— according to the white, blue, and red colors of the Dutch flag.
+Dutch National Flag algorithm implemented and animated in Scratch This program runs an algorithm for the classic Dutch National Flag problem: given a series of colored dots or squares, rearrange them —within the same array of squares— according to the red, white and blue colors of the Dutch flag.

 To run the program:
 1. Download the `.sb3` file